Davey-Dev/strap_arc_tools/README.md

 Adding the `-no_decompress` flag will make it so that you are injecting the data without compressing it into the Yaz0 format.

 `strap_arc_file` should point to the file you are injecting.

+## Tips for modifying the file.

+By default, these tools DO decompress and compress the Yaz0 format.

+If you plan on using [Wexos Toolbox](https://wiki.tockdom.com/wiki/Wexos%27s_Toolbox) to modify the arc file, you should use the `no_decompress` and `no_compress` flags as that program handles decompression and compression.

+If you plan on using the [CTools Pack](https://wiki.tockdom.com/wiki/CTools_Pack), you should not use these flags.

+Regardless of which extraction method you choose above, I'd recommend extracting each tpl file and modifying them using [BrawlCrate](https://github.com/soopercool101/BrawlCrate).

+## Special Thanks

+[Andrew (Beta 64)](https://beta64.tv) for showcasing the initial method of extracting and replacing files.